IPad: Jailbreaking

-Like other iOS devices, the iPad can be "jailbroken", depending on which version of iOS or iPadOS it is running, thus allowing applications and programs that are not authorized by Apple to run on the device.
-Once it is jailbroken, users are able to download many applications previously unavailable through the App Store via unofficial installers such as Cydia, as well as illegally pirated applications.
+Like other iOS devices, the iPad can be "jailbroken", but jailbreaking is considered to have taken a decline, with it being possible primarily on IOS devices released before 2017.
+Publicly available jailbreaks only work on specific devices using IOS 16 or below.
+But once an iPad is jailbroken, users are able to download many applications previously unavailable through the App Store via unofficial installers such as Cydia, as well as illegally pirated applications.
 Apple claims jailbreaking "can" void the factory warranty on the device in the United States even though jailbreaking is legal.
 The iPad, released in April 2010, was first jailbroken in May 2010 with the Spirit jailbreak for iOS version 3.1.2.
 The iPad can be jailbroken on iOS versions 4.3 through 4.3.3 with the web-based tool JailbreakMe 3.0 (released in July 2011), and on iOS versions including 5.0 and 5.0.1 using redsn0w.
 Absinthe 2.0 was released on May 25, 2012, as the first jailbreak method for all iOS 5.1.1 devices except the 32 nm version of the iPad 2.